palomakop/palomakop.tv-11ty/src/now.md

 ### Recently watched

-The first half of the movie *Goodfellas* (1990)
+*Goodfellas* (1990)

 ### Current status

-- Settling into our new space in New Haven & searching for a [new job](/resume)
-- Just started a 6-week coding retreat at {% extLink "Recurse Center" "https://recurse.com" %} (view my <a href="/recurse">log</a>)
+- Doing a 6-week coding retreat at Recurse Center, where I've been working on my programming skills and meeting lots of cool people
+  - View my [Recurse Log](/recurse) or see what I'm cooking up in {% extLink "The Lab" "https://lab.palomakop.tv" %}
-- Joined an awesome {% extLink "makerspace" "https://www.makehaven.org/" %} in New Haven and used equipment there to make new Mystery Objects for Zine Club
+- Joined an awesome makerspace in New Haven
+- Doing a weekly work trade at a local yoga studio
+- Making trips to NYC every week or two, I will be around there often through the end of March
+- Searching for a new [job](/resume)